Navideck/gesturedeck_sdk_flutter/gesturedeck/README.md

-# gesturedeck
+# Gesturedeck Flutter

-Flutter plugin for Gesturedeck
+Flutter plugin for Gesturedeck.
+This plugin wraps the native iOS and Android SDKs

 ## Getting Started